Sleep Apnea and Snoring

 Studies show at least one third of the population over the age of fifteen is at risk for developing obstructive sleep apnea (OSA), a condition that causes afflicted individuals to stop breathing repeatedly throughout the night as they sleep.
-Obstructive sleep apnea is considered a serious health problem that can lead to severe and even fatal health complications if untreated.
+With obstructive sleep apnea, breathing is interrupted by the soft tissues of the throat and mouth.
+It is considered a serious health problem that can lead to severe and even fatal health complications if untreated.
 The key to successful treatment of OSA is keeping patients’ airways open and unobstructed throughout the night.
 Considered one of the top dentists in Houston, Dr. Wayde Fawcett offers several options for treatment of OSA that can help reduce or even eliminate symptoms of the condition.